 His killing at the battle of Bosworth in 1485 ushered in Henry VII, the first of the Tudors.

-Thomas Penn is a historian and author, whose latest book, The Brothers York: An English Tragedy, is published by Allen Lane on 3 October.
-He will be discussing the House of York at our History Weekends in both Chester and Winchester.
+Thomas Penn is a historian and author, whose latest book, The Brothers York: An English Tragedy, (Allen Lane, 2019).

 This article was first published in the November 2019 edition of BBC History Magazine